Highlights Of Bolivia

 Cochabamba to La Paz: 70 Bs for 9 hours, semi-cama seat

 La Paz to Lake Titicaca: 40 Bs for 3/4 hours, normal seat

 Bus companies vary greatly between routes and companies and even within companies sometimes, so it’s best to talk to other travellers at the time.
 For longer journeys always buy your tickets at the bus station where you can check out all the companies running the route you want and compare.
 A good general rule is to go for the most luxurious option available since this will be cheap in Bolivia and likely to get you the most comfortable ride!

 The Terminal de Buses (Plaza Antofagasta) is a 5-minute taxi ride from downtown/ Sagarnaga which should cost around 5-10bs.
 Interestingly this stand-out art deco building was designed by French architect Gustave Eiffel!
 This station serves many of the main inter-city and international routes (such as most routes into Peru and Argentina).
 Don’t forget to pay the little-advertised “Bus station tax” of 3bs.
 This must be paid before boarding your bus at the ticket booth in the centre of the bus station – keep your tax ticket to show as you board the bus.

 The Villa Fatima bus terminal is about 1km uphill from Plaza Gualberto Villarroel (around 15-20bs in a taxi from downtown) and serves the Yungas/Amazon region with mainly minibuses (micros).

 Bolivia has just about every climatic zone – high altitude destinations can get down to arctic temperatures, whilst the Amazon basin can be stiflingly hot.

 November to April are the rainier months leaving wintertime (May to September) as the most desirable months to travel.
-During this time you generally find blue skies and sunshine at high altitude, with cold nights, and hot weather at lower levels.
+During this time you generally find blue skies and sunshine at high altitudes, with cold nights, and hot weather at lower levels.